oracle/weblogic-kubernetes-operator/kubernetes/hands-on-lab/tutorials/deploy.weblogic_short.ocishell.md

   --from-literal=password=welcome1
 ```

-#### Update Traefik loadbalancer and WebLogic Operator configuration ####
+#### Update the Traefik load balancer and operator configuration ####

-Once you have your domain namespace (WebLogic domain not yet deployed) you have to update loadbalancer's and operator's configuration about where the domain will be deployed.
+After you have your domain namespace (the WebLogic domain is not deployed yet), you have to update the load balancer and operator configuration to specify where the domain will be deployed.

-Make sure before execute domain `helm` install you are in the WebLogic Operator's local Git repository folder.
+Before executing the domain `helm` install, be sure that you are in the WebLogic operator local Git repository folder.

 ```bash
 cd ~/weblogic-kubernetes-operator/
 ```
-To update operator execute the following `helm upgrade` command:
+To update the operator, execute the following `helm upgrade` command:
 ```bash
 helm upgrade sample-weblogic-operator \
   kubernetes/charts/weblogic-operator \